maxim-saplin/goal-sloc/README.md

 Tested with Claude Code's `/goal` mode.

+> **Biggest risk:** No feedback loop.
+Make sure the agent can run the tests and actually exercise the app—unit tests prove contracts, not "it works."
+> Not a sit back and watch experience.
+It might be a joint effort requiring human expertise calling out bad engineering practices and non-decisive actions by AI agent

 ## Why

 A line-count target is a powerful forcing function, but it's easily gamed.
 The lesson behind this skill: